JarrentWu1031/AnimateAnyMesh/README.md

 ## 🎬 Animation Example

-The exported animated dragon viewed in Blender:
 ![Demo GIF](https://github.com/animateanymesh/AnimateAnyMesh/blob/main/demo_source/dragon_demo.gif)

+The exported animated dragon viewed in Blender.

 ## ⭐ Citation
 If you find our work useful for your research, please star this repo and cite our paper.
 Thanks!